+consumer experience data standards means data standards expressed to be consumer experience data standards.

+Example: The Data Standards Chair must make data standards about disclosure and security of CDR data, including consumer experience data standards for certain disclosures—see subparagraphs 8.11(1)(c)(iii) to (vi).

 current:

 (a) a consent is current if it has not expired in accordance with rule 4.14 or 4.20K; and